 The last item, the array of connection indices, is what we are creating with the worklet in Example 32.7.
 The connectivity array for CellSetSingleType is expected to be a flat array of vtkm::Id indices, but the worklet needs to provide groups of indices for each cell (in this case as a Vec object).
-To reconcile what the worklet provides and what the connectivity array must look like, we use the vtkm::cont::ArrayHandleGroupVec fancy array handle (described in Section 26.12) to make a flat array of indices look like an array of Vec objects.
-The following example shows a Run method in a worklet helper class.
-Note the use of make_ArrayHandleGroupVec when calling the Invoke method to make this conversion.
+To reconcile what the worklet provides and what the connectivity array must look like, we use the vtkm::cont::ArrayHandleGroupVec fancy array handle (described in Section 26.13) to make a flat array of indices look like an array of Vec objects.
+The following example shows what the DoExecute method in the associated filter would look like.
+Note the use of make_ArrayHandleGroupVec when calling Invoke on line 30 to make this conversion.